 If you are unable to attend your exam and feel that there are exceptional reasons for this then you can contact ACCA providing details of these reasons.
 This must be accompanied by relevant supporting documents at which point it may be considered for an exam withdrawal.
 Exam withdrawals will only be considered under the most extenuating circumstances, minor illnesses or normal expected workloads cannot be considered.
-Any supporting documents should be sent to ACCA by 24 June 2016 for the June exam session.
+Any supporting documents should be sent to ACCA by by 23 September 2016 for the September session.

 Exam questions were not answered in order.
 Will this be a problem?

 Students are not required to answer the questions in a particular order.
 All of your answers will be marked.

 Can I leave the exam centre if I finish early?